llippens/louislippens/content/about.markdown

 ### Personal
 I have a cat named Abel 😼 and also a girlfriend, Anna 👧.
-They were listed in no particular order 😏.
 In a former life, I was a DJ and music producer and, to date, I still love to get some vinyl playing (from Flume and Deadmau5 to Paul Kalkbrenner and Ross From Friends) 🎧.
 You might still find <a href="https://soundcloud.com/subwaves" target="_blank">some traces</a> of this past scattered around the internet.
-Another random fact is that I'm very fond of the sea(side) and used to be a lifeguard at the Belgian coast during the summer months 🌊.
-Finally, on quiet days (around 7:00 PM), you are likely to find me behind the stove, stirring the pots🍱.
+Another random fact is that I'm very fond of the sea(side): I used to be a lifeguard at the Belgian coast during the summer months 🌊.
+Finally, in the evening, on quiet days, you are likely to find me behind the stove, stirring the pots🥘.

 <br></br>
-_This page was last updated 2021-07-10._
+<font size="3"> _This page was last updated 2021-07-12._ <font>